TrueBlocks/trueblocks-core/nameManager/README.md

 - **--undelete**: Restores a previously deleted name entry for the given address.
 - **--remove**: Completely removes the node associated with the given address.
 - **--clean**: Cleans the names database, sorting entries and removing any duplicates.
+- **--publish**: Push naems to IPFS and publush returned IPFS CID to the Unchained Index.

 ## Examples